timescale/docs/timescaledb/overview/core-concepts/compression/index.md

 Compression can also improve query performance for some queries, when data needs to be read from disk.
 In tests using disk-bound, "cold" data, TimescaleDB compression improves query speed by 1.15 to 70.45 times for example queries.
 However, not all queries on compressed data have improved performance.
-To optimize your data storage for your query patterns, see the section on [improving compression performance][improving-compression].
+For more information about query performance, see the section on [queries on compressed data][compressed-queries].
+To optimize your data storage for your query patterns, see the section on
+[improving compression performance][improving-compression].

 ## More resources